-The order for the next batch of shirt should be placed when there are 1700 pieces left in your inventory.
+The order for the next batch of shirts should be placed when there are 1700 pieces left in your inventory.

-Businesses which follow lean inventory practices or a just-in-time management strategy usually don’t have safety stock.
+Businesses that follow lean inventory practices or a just-in-time management strategy usually don’t have safety stock.
 In such cases, your reorder point can be calculated by multiplying your daily average sales by your lead time.
-Typically, when you don’t have safety stock, your reorder level and the frequency of your orders tend to be higher.
+Usually, when you don’t have safety stock, your reorder level and the frequency of your orders tend to be higher.

 Taking the above shirt example without including safety stock :

-Therefore, you should place an order for the next batch of shirt when you have 1000 pieces left.
+Therefore, you should place an order for the next batch of shirts when you have 1000 pieces left.

 III.
 Maximum Inventory

 Maximum inventory is the maximum amount that is allowed to be stored in inventory so that the costs incurred can be as small as possible according to the order quantity.

 The maximum amount of inventory in the warehouse can be found by adding up the quantity of inventory according to EOQ with the amount of safety stock.

 As for knowing the maximum amount of inventory according to Assauri (2004:254), a formula can be used, including the following :